mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 **Components:** V, M (a petal from a silent princess flower; a Musical Instrument worth 1+ GP)\
 **Duration:** 1 minute

 Playing this soothing melody historically indicated a connection to the royal family.
-Until this spell ends, you are considered to have Proficiency in all Charisma checks used to socially interact with creatures within range that heard you cast the spell.
+Until this spell ends, you are considered to have temporary Expertise in all Charisma checks used to socially interact with creatures within range that heard you cast the spell.

-Your temporary Proficiency in these Charisma checks is further strengthened when you reach higher levels: your Proficiency Bonus is doubled at 5th level, tripled at 11th level, and quadrupled at 17th level.
+_**Cantrip Upgrade.**_ The spell's duration increases when you reach levels 5 (10 minutes), 11 (1 hour), and 17 (8 hours).

 ### _Royal Duet_